TEDx Syracuse GLITCH

 At 18 years old, Amy Oestreicher had her life all figured out: go to college, star on Broadway, and conquer the world.
 When a blood clot literally caused her stomach to explode, Amy’s life took some unexpected “detours.”
 In this talk, Amy explains why being a “Detourist” has inspired her to transform obstacles in her path into opportunities for growth by finding the “flowers” from her detour, using all aspects creativity – music, art, writing and theatre – to heal and find the positive.

-I’m was thrilled to be give my second TEDx Talk on February, 2017 25th at Virginia Commonwealth University.
+I was thrilled to be give my second TEDx Talk on February, 2017 25th at Virginia Commonwealth University.
+See photos from the event here.
+You can also read the inspiration behind the talk in my HuffPost articles, the archetypal hero’s journey, and the transformative power of story.

 From a happy-go-lucky musical theatre teen, to surviving sexual abuse, a coma, six years without food or drink, and 27 surgeries, it’s been a very long, detoured journey, and it still isn’t over yet.